If you work at a fast-growing company, you’re probably using several different systems on a daily basis.

 - You want to use both tools at the same time, but share all the data with HubSpot: By default, HubSpot uses Piesync to transfer data between HubSpot and Pipedrive, and it only allows Contacts and Companies data to flow.
 You will need other systems like Zapier or maybe even a developer to help you with custom API.
 That’s a big project right there!

 - You want to sync Contacts and Company data between HubSpot and Pipedrive: Yay!
 You’re in luck!
 That’s the integration we are covering in this blog.

 As mentioned above, there are only two objects that HubSpot can sync between Pipedrive through Piesync: Contacts and Companies.

 But why Piesync?

 Piesync is owned by HubSpot and it’s their default tool to make cloud apps work together.
-They can connect more than 200 apps, which you can see here.
-But, that does not mean you can’t try other options like Zapier if you need to map more than Contacts and Companies.
+They can connect more than 200 apps but that doesn't mean you can’t try other options like Zapier if you need to map more than Contacts and Companies.

-Regardless of the objects you are going to sync, in this case Contacts and Companies, you need to have clarity of what properties you want to sync and at what direction.
+Regardless of the objects you are going to sync, in this case, Contacts and Companies, you need to have clarity of what properties you want to sync and in what direction.
 Continue reading to learn how to do that.